Russia shells Ukrainian cities amid Kremlin-staged votes - NewsBreak

 EXPLAINER: What's behind strained China-Japan relations

-TOKYO — (AP) — Japan and China on Thursday mark the 50th anniversary of the 1972 normalization of their ties, but there isn't much of a celebratory mood.
-Improved ties between Asia’s two biggest economies are considered vital to the region's stability and prosperity, but they remain at odds over disputed East China Sea islands and China’s growing military and economic assertiveness in the region.
+TOKYO (AP) — Japan and China on Thursday mark the 50th anniversary of the 1972 normalization of their ties, but there isn’t much of a celebratory mood.
+Improved ties between Asia’s two biggest economies are considered vital to the region’s stability and prosperity, but they remain at odds over disputed East China Sea islands and China’s growing military and economic assertiveness in the region.
+Here are the key issues in the often strained relations between these powerhouse neighbors: ___ TERRITORIAL DISPUTES

+Cause for optimism at Cop15 – but could Bolsonaro scupper the deal for nature?

+We are at the beginning of a busy end to the year.
+The summer holidays are over in the northern hemisphere, the world economy is creaking into recession, war is raging in Ukraine and there is the small matter of the most important biodiversity conference in more than a decade: Cop15.

 Comments / 0